-The Google Android 10.x Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Google Android devices running Android 10 that process, store, or transmit unclassified data marked as "Controlled Unclassified Information (CUI)" or below.
-The STIG is based on the Protection Profile for Mobile Device Fundamentals (MDFPP) version 3.1 STIG Template.
+The Google Android 12 Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Google Android devices running Android 12 that process, store, or transmit unclassified data marked as "Controlled Unclassified Information (CUI)" or below.
+The STIG is based on the Protection Profile for Mobile Device Fundamentals (MDFPP) version 3.2 STIG Template.
 Requirements compliance is achieved by leveraging a combination of configuration profiles, user-based enforcement (UBE), and reporting.